-As you’ll discover, there is not always an exact answer, because it depends on different factors.
+As you’ll discover, there is not always an exact answer because it depends on different factors.
 I can tell you that one or two sessions are unlikely to be enough.
 It takes time to learn the knowledge and skills to feel better.

 How long does it take to feel better?